 Mondays, 7:15 pm, Library

-The women’s group will be discussing a new book, “This Will Be My Undoing: Living at the intersection of Black, Female, and Feminist in (White) America” by Morgan Jerkins.
+The women’s group will be discussing a new book, “Grounded: Finding God in the World – A Spiritual Revolution” by Diana Butler Bass.
 The book is available in local libraries and for sale online.
 I hope you can join us for some or all of these discussions and dinner – all women of the church are welcome to join us at any time.

 Wednesday Morning Bible Study

-You are invited to join with the pastors on Wednesday mornings at 7 am for one hour to listen for God’s Word in the lectionary readings for the coming Sunday in the Church Library.
+You are invited to join us on Wednesday mornings at 7 am for one hour to listen for God’s Word in the lectionary readings for the coming Sunday in the Church Library.
 Coffee and/or hot water for tea is available but the conversation will wake you up and the fellowship will sustain for the day!
-Please join us.

 Quilts of Love